BPS operators in $\mathcal{N}=4$ $SO(N)$ super Yang-Mills theory: plethysms, dominoes and words: The orientifold quotient in the quarter-BPS sector

 We use the same notation $\widetilde{\mathcal{P}} \ \Vdash \ (n,m)$ as for the $U(N)$ traces.
 It will always be clear whether we are referring to a $SO(N)$ or $U(N)$ trace.

 We give the 9 different $\widetilde{\mathcal{P}} \Vdash (3,3)$ in table \ref{table: example SO(N) trace labelling}.

 It will also be helpful to consider traces of symmetric matrices $X$ and $Y$.
-A single trace will be labelled by a Lyndon word up to reversal, $\bar{w}$, and a periodicity.
+A single trace will be labelled by a Lyndon word up to reversal, $\bar{w}$, and the number of periods.
 This means $\bar{w}$ can be split into two types; either it is a Lyndon word that is invariant under reversal (type 1), or it is the first (lexicographically) of a pair of Lyndon words that transform into each other under reversal (type 2).
 This differs from the $SO(N)$ case (anti-symmetric matrices) in that there is no distinction between odd and even length words.
 We define $p_{\bar{w}}$, $\bar{\mathcal{P}}$, $\bar{W}$, $l_x (\bar{w})$, $l_y(\bar{w})$, $l(\bar{w})$ and $\Vdash$ in an analogous way to the $U(N)$ and $SO(N)$ traces.